-Delighted to share the benefits of Zoborodo, a Nigerian drink made using Zoborodo leaf.
-With this drink recipe, you will have a taste of two cultures.
-Zobo is also called Egyptian ice tea, which is made of dried hibiscus leaves.
+Delighted to share the benefits of Zoborodo, a Nigerian African drink made using Zoborodo leaf.
+We have many easy Nigerian recipes, but this popular drink offers you a taste of two cultures.
+Zobo is also called Egyptian ice tea (Karkade tea), which is made of dried hibiscus leaves (Zobo leaves).
 Some people call it Hibiscus iced tea.
 Zoborodo is relative to Nigeria and Karkade to Egypt.
 Our ancestors passed on many delicious gifts to us, and this beverage is one of them.
+Learn how to prepare hibiscus tea below.
+Subscribe to be notified monthly of recipes around Africa that features plant-based and vegetarian meals.

 Why do Nigerians love Zobo?